JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 ## Data Ownership and Access

-You retain full ownership All data that is ingested via integrations, API or manual importing/creation.
+You retain full ownership of all data that is ingested via integrations, API or manual importing/creation.
 Data is stored in JupiterOne's production environment in AWS, protected via encryption and replication as specified in the first section.